Showing posts with label ship. Show all posts

 Took several pictures.
 Walked up the street to Margaritaville, where we ate lunch.

 We ordered three tacos, one Pepsi, and a Sunrise Margarita.
-We Walked back to our port area, stopping to take several pictures of the Coral Reef display.
+We walked back to our port area, stopping to take several pictures of the Coral Reef display.

 Stopped to take pictures in front of a couple of donkeys at the 3 Amigos.

-I had dinner in the Washington Dining Room, where I ordered a Shrimp cocktail, Chicken, Veggies, and chocolate melt cake with ice cream.
+I had dinner in the Washington Dining Room, where I ordered a Shrimp cocktail, Chicken, Veggies, and a chocolate melt cake with ice cream.

 We listened to the Crimson Trio in the American Lobby.